 Potential for deer crashes will be high again this fall

-Each fall, body shops and automotive repair businesses are in great demand as the deer crash season peaks.
-October and November are the mating season for deer, which makes them more active especially at dusk and dawn when they move back and forth between their bedding and feeding areas.
-As they roam, deer often will dart unexpectedly into the path of vehicles, and drivers likely will confront the panicky “deer in the headlights” predicament.
+October and November are the mating season for deer, and they are more active particularly at dusk and dawn when they move back and forth between their bedding and feeding areas.
+With their increased activity, deer often will dart unexpectedly into the path of vehicles.

-Last year, Wisconsin law enforcement agencies reported a total of 18,176 deer vs. motor vehicle crashes.
-Dane County had the most motor vehicle vs. deer crashes reported in 2011 with 846.
-Shawano County had the second most with 762 followed by Waukesha County with 714.
-In Shawano and Green Lake counties, more than half of all reported crashes in 2011 involved deer.
+Last year, Wisconsin law enforcement agencies reported a total of 18,895 deer vs. motor vehicle crashes, according to the Wisconsin Department of Transportation (WisDOT).
+Dane County had the most motor vehicle vs. deer crashes reported in 2012 with 851.
+Shawano County had the second most with 800 followed by Waukesha County with 710.
+In Shawano, Green Lake, and Taylor counties, more than half of all reported crashes in 2012 involved deer.
 Deer are the third most commonly struck object in Wisconsin traffic crashes (behind collisions with another vehicle or a fixed object).

-"To avoid deer crashes, drivers must slow down when they see deer in the area.
-If you see one deer, there are probably more nearby that could dash in front of your vehicle," says State Patrol Major Sandra Huxtable, director of the Bureau of Transportation Safety.
+"To avoid hitting a deer, drivers must slow down whenever they see deer in the area.
+If you see one deer, there are probably more nearby that could dash in front of your vehicle," says David Pabst, director of the WisDOT Bureau of Transportation Safety.
 "If you can’t avoid a deer, it’s safer to hit the brakes and hit the deer than to swerve suddenly and try to miss it.
-If you swerve, you risk losing control of your vehicle and rolling over or hitting another car or a fixed object, like a tree."
+If you swerve, you risk losing control of your vehicle and rolling over or hitting another car or a stationary object, like a tree."

-Motorcyclists must be especially careful because collisions with deer can be fatal to motorcycle drivers and passengers.
-Motorcycles were involved in four of the five fatal deer versus motor vehicle crashes in 2011, according to Major Huxtable.
+Motorcyclists must be especially careful because deer crashes can be fatal to riders and passengers.
+Motorcycles were involved in 13 of the 14 fatal deer versus motor vehicle crashes in Wisconsin last year.